ITV Tyne Tees: Launch and the 1960s

 Independent television was introduced to Britain in September 1955.
 Initially only available in the London region, commercial television steadily became available in other regions.
 After a financially difficult time for the first ITV companies, the Independent Television Authority (ITA) decided to offer independent television to the rest of the country and advertised for bids.
 Several offers were submitted, including from the existing four companies, to the ITA.
 North East England was the last of the English regions without a television transmitter.
 Sir Richard Pease headed a local consortium that included film producer Sydney Box and News Chronicle executives George and Alfred Black.
 This consortium, was chosen from among eleven applicants because of its strong local links, commitment to local programming, concentrating on regional topical matters, and educational and children's programmes.
 The contract was awarded on 12 December 1957.
 Experienced television executive Anthony Jelly was appointed as managing director, although historian Andrew Spicer credits the Black brothers as the driving force and public face of Tyne Tees; George was programme director, and both brothers were prominent board members.
 The company opened its first Newcastle office at Bradburn House on Northumberland Street, and it was from there, on 3 January 1958, the company directors issued 300,000 ordinary shares at fours shillings each.

 Tyne Tees is named after two of the region's three primary rivers.
 ITA considered the original name, "North East England", was imprecise.
 Some of the consortium's suggestions were rejected: "Three Rivers Television" for being obscure, and "Tyne, Wear, and Tees" for being too long.
 Eventually, in October 1958, the name "Tyne Tees" was announced.
 The other major river, the Wear (which runs between the Tyne and the Tees), was represented within Tyne Tees' early signature tune "Three Rivers Fantasy".

 The BBC transmitted their programmes from the Pontop Pike transmitting station in County Durham.
 The ITA built a new transmitter nearby at Burnhope, to cover an area from Alnwick to Northallerton, and west to Middleton-in-Teesdale.
 Television sets required a new aerial, the Yagi array, to receive the high frequency that the transmitter was using.

-Tyne Tees went on air at 5 pm on 15 January 1959, three years after the first British independent television station, and the tenth such station to launch.
+Tyne Tees went on air at 5 p.m. on 15 January 1959, three years after the first British independent television station, and the tenth such station to launch.
 The then-prime minister Harold Macmillan, who had been the Member of Parliament (MP) for the nearby Stockton-on-Tees for two decades, was interviewed live on the opening night.
 This was followed by a live variety show, named The Big Show, broadcast from a small studio.
 However, this local content was followed by an episode of the American police series Highway Patrol and an evening of entertainment programmes including I Love Lucy and Double Your Money.